se-edu/se-book/testing/introduction/what/text.md

 </box>

-**Test cases can be determined based on the specification, reviewing similar existing systems, or comparing to the past behavior of the SUT.**

 <panel type="seamless" class="non-printable">
 <span slot="header" class="card-title"><md>%%Other details a test case can contain ...%% {{ icon_extra }}</md></span>
 A more elaborate test case can have other details such as those given below.